haider-toha/devin-take-home/README.md

 **Optimization Opportunities:**
 - Add Redis for persistent caching
-- Implement WebSocket instead of SSE for bi-directional communication
+- Implement WebSocket for bi-directional communication (if real-time features needed)
 - Add pagination for issue lists (currently loads all at once)
 - Implement request debouncing on frontend
 - Add service worker for offline support